-- that a retention reconsideration is requested, giving reasons for initiating the appeal process.
+- 1. Within ten days of receiving notice of retention, the parent/guardian informs the school principal in writing that a retention reconsideration is requested, giving reasons for initiating the appeal process. - 2.
+Within five days of receiving a parent's/guardian's letter, the principal will review the documentation and rationale used to make the initial retention decision. - 3.
+The principal will then notify the parent/guardian in writing of the decision concerning the appeal, scheduling a conference if needed. - 4.
+If the parent/guardian wants to appeal the principal's decision, a letter shall be sent within ten days to the achievement area assistant superintendent requesting review and reconsideration.

-2. Within five days of receiving a parent's/guardian's letter, the principal will review the documentation and rationale used to make the initial retention decision. - 3.
-The principal will then notify the parent/guardian in writing of the decision concerning the appeal, scheduling a conference if needed. - If the parent/guardian wants to appeal the principal's decision, a letter shall be sent within ten days to the achievement area assistant superintendent requesting review and reconsideration. - The achievement area assistant superintendent will send a written response to the parent/guardian and the principal stating the final decision.
+- 5. The achievement area assistant superintendent will send a written response to the parent/guardian and the - principal stating the final decision.
 This will be the last step in the appeal process.